Information for Families

 This is an examination performed after death to provide as much information as possible to explain what happened to your child and why.
 An examination can only be performed with your consent.
 The examination is performed by a medical specialist called a Paediatric and Perinatal Pathologist who is experienced and trained specifically in this area.

-It’s entirely up to you the type of examination you give permission for the pathologist to perform.
+It is entirely up to you the type of post-mortem examination you give permission for the pathologist to perform.
 The examination will be tailored precisely to your wishes.
-These should be written on the signed consent form so that the pathologist knows exactly what is required, but also what you do not permit.
+These should be written on the signed consent form so that the pathologist knows exactly what is required, and what is not permitted.

 Full post mortem examination